-The Commission requires institutions to provide a copy of each evidentiary document cited so that there is a full record of the information available at the time of the comprehensive review.
+The Commission requires institutions to provide a copy of each evidentiary document cited so that there is a full record of the information available at the time of the comprehensive peer review.
 Therefore, when citing an institutional webpage as evidence, institutions are asked to "freeze" the page as a PDF or screenshot so that the evidence is not inadvertently moved or overwritten during a website update.
 Links from the ISER to a live website are strongly discouraged, as peer reviewers and/or Commissioners may sometimes need to work with the documents offline.

-As described in Section 3.7 of this Guide, institutions must submit a final copy of the ISER and all evidence files to the Commission on a USB flash drive unless otherwise instructed by their staff liaison.
-Please note that the Commission expects that the ISER submitted by the institution will contain links to the evidence files on the USB flash drive, rather than to a repository or live page on the institution's website.
+As described in Section 3.7 of this Guide, institutions must upload a copy of the final ISER and all evidence files to ACCJC's secure cloud service unless otherwise instructed by their staff liaison.
+Please note that the Commission expects that the ISER submitted by the institution will contain links to the evidence files that have been uploaded, rather than to a repository or live page on the institution's website.